PeterWaIIace/me.github.io/README.md

 ### Eyegestures

-Ad hoc (minimal calibration) Eye controlled cursor, detecting blinking, following your gaze move working in web browser.
-Eyes are new mouse.
-Most people use laptops or smartphones, which are devices with built-in camera systems, and many research papers already shown that a web camera is enough to track gaze.
-Following that way of thinking, I decided to develop this PoC for eye controlled tracker.
+Ad hoc (minimal calibration) eye-controlled cursor, detecting blinking, following your gaze movement, and working in a web browser!

+Eyes are the new mouse.
+With most people using laptops or smartphones equipped with built-in camera systems, the camera is already an enabled interface for use in our lives!
+Additionally, numerous research papers have already demonstrated that a web camera is sufficient to track gaze.
+Given this state of affairs, I decided to develop this proof of concept for an eye-controlled tracker, and it seems to work!
+(Well, do not expect too much, though.)

 [https://eyegestures.com/](https://eyegestures.com/) ![status](https://img.shields.io/badge/status-up-green.svg)